 Voucher education in Chile offers the best choices of any country, a successful laboratory studied by researchers around the world; however, a strong socialist movement organized a strike of students and teachers in Chile that threatens the Chile economic model.
 The poverty rate declined from 45 percent in 1986 to 15 percent in 2009 but that is insufficient according to Chilean socialists.

 If you are accustomed to living in the USA or other socialist country, you might be appalled at capitalism in Chile.
 For example, one young woman recently expressed shock and anger that she pays more for medical insurance in Chile than young men even though her policy does not cover pregnancy.
 Insurance companies charge more because young women use more medical services even when they avoid pregnancy.
 In contrast, under the Affordable Care Act (ObamaCare), young men and women pay the same price as mandated by the government; and women past menopause and men are required to pay for pregnancy coverage that they can never use.

-John Cobin provides a list of 55 reasons why you should emigrate to Santiago in Is the Grass Really Greener on the Other Side?
+John Cobin, author of the best blog in Chile, provides a list of 55 reasons why you should emigrate to Santiago in Is the Grass Really Greener on the Other Side?